wderekjones/protein_binding/README.md

 # protein_binding

+This repository contains a collection of python scripts for computing a drug-protein binding classification.

+## Parser
 A script that collects various features from multiple input files and outputs a file of protein, drug, protein-drug pair features as specified by the user.